Pyozer/Display-ENT-Resources/README.md

 ## Get started

-To install this extension, download lastest release from this repository.
+To install this extension, download lastest release from this repository and **unzip file**.

-Install it on Chrome (go to Extensions -> enable dev options and import it).
+Install it on Chrome (go to Extensions and import it, just by a drag and drop directory of extension).

 To display resources on the ENT, just open the ENT Website, go to Calendar.

-__This extension don't work with iframe__ so you need to inspect element, and search url of iframe of the calendar (not difficult).
+**This extension don't work with iframe** so you need to inspect element, and search url of iframe of the calendar (not difficult).

 When you are on the calendar page, just click on the extension's icon to display resources.